iason57/Tik-Tok/README.md

-1. save every file in txt (100.000 chunks) and then open read and connect them so we can send files through the home network and not only the same computer
+1. save every file in txt (100.000 chunks) and then open read and connect them so we can send files through the home network and not only the same computer (maybe dont need the socket recconect, we will see)